austinyi/austinyi.github.io/_publications/2018-10-03-realanalysis.md

 Measure theory and the theory of Lebesgue integration, signed Measures and differentiation, elements of functional analysis, Hilbert space, Banach space, L<sup>p</sup> space, Fourier transform.

-I audited the undergraduate course **Real Analysis (881.425)** in spring 2017 and the graduate course **Real Analysis (3341.503)** in spring 2018, both held at Seoul National University.
+I audited the undergraduate course **Real Analysis (881.425)** in Spring 2017 and the graduate course **Real Analysis (3341.503)** in Spring 2018, both held at Seoul National University.
 Since it is an essential subject, I studied it again by solving the textbook problems.

 To strengthen the understanding of the subject, I have completed all of the lecture assignments from the lecture **MATH 114 Analysis II: Measure, Integration and Banach Spaces** held at **Harvard University** in Fall 2013.
 I would like to thank **Professor Jacob Lurie** for providing the lecture materials.